klikli-dev/modonomicon/docs/multiblocks/state-matchers/tag-matcher.md

 * **display** (BlockState, _optional_)

-  If none is provied, Modonomicon will cycle through the blocks in the tag.
+  If none is provided, Modonomicon will cycle through the blocks in the tag.
   The BlockState to display in the multiblock preview.

   :::info